vinterbell/zskribidi/README.md

 # zskribidi

 Port of [skribidi](https://github.com/memononen/Skribidi) to Zig, building all dependencies with zig.
+The bindings are very new so please report any issues you find.

 ## Building
 Requires Zig 0.15.1 or later.